 The Office of the Provost manages accreditation activities, engaging members of the campus community, including faculty, staff, and students, in the assembly and development of accreditation materials as necessary.
 In addition, Northwestern’s Assessment/Accreditation Council advises on and facilitates matters related to the University’s reaffirmation of accreditation through the Higher Learning Commission.

-Northwestern University News: Accreditation Team to Hold Open Sessions During April 27-28 Visit
+Accreditation Team to Hold Open Sessions During April 27-28 Visit (Northwestern News)

-Northwestern University News: Northwestern Prepares for Accreditation Team Visit in April
+Northwestern Prepares for Accreditation Team Visit in April (Northwestern News)

-Northwestern University News: Northwestern to Undergo Re-Accreditation in 2015
+Northwestern to Undergo Re-Accreditation in 2015 (Northwestern News)

-Please direct any questions regarding the University’s accreditation to Jake Julia (firstname.lastname@example.org), Associate Vice President and Associate Provost for Academic Initiatives or Jenny Puchtel (email@example.com), Manager of the Accreditation Process.
+Please direct any questions regarding the University’s accreditation to Jake Julia (email@example.com), Associate Vice President and Associate Provost for Academic Initiatives or Jenny Puchtel (firstname.lastname@example.org), Director of Change Management.